coldclimate/omnomfrickinnom/content/blog/2020-01-05-spicy-roast-potatoes.markdown

 * Stir the potatoes in a big bowl with the olive oil
 * Stick them in the [airfryer](https://www.amazon.co.uk/Philips-Airfryer-Technology-Healthy-Grilling/dp/B07CT45FBT/ref=as_li_ss_tl?_encoding=UTF8&psc=1&refRID=FRZ2D742AGEE5Y9CTKWR&linkCode=ll1&tag=wwwcoldclimat-21&linkId=89947d0648da38bc4a0134b2f75107c9&language=en_GB) on 200oC for about 15 minutes, until golden.
 Shake the basket every 5 minutes or so to brown them evenly
-* Stir the potaotes and pickles until everything is coated
+* Stir the potatoes and pickles until everything is coated
-* Stir in the chilli, onions and bombay mix
+* Stir in the chilli, onions and Bombay mix
 * Serve quickly - the noodles will go soft